Earliest Childhood Memories

 My mother cried often - and yet I never really got used to it.
 It was always discomforting for me to see it.
 I didn't know what to do about it - only that I had to protect her.

-She still cries often nowadays but never for long.
+In later years she cried often, but never for long.
 An unexpected flood of tears, like the dam broke, and then guiltily she wipes her face quickly with her hands, and incongruously she keeps smiling.
-Nowadays, I understand but, admittedly, I can't help feeling annoyed.
+I learned to understand it, but, admittedly, sometimes, I couldn't help feeling annoyed.

 She tells me that crying is a luxury.
 During her years in the Russian Partisans, she was afraid to cry.
 It was considered to be sign of incompetence.
 She was afraid all the time.
 Partisans sometimes got shot for incompetence.